 CITES has specific criteria that must be met for plant specimens to be considered artificially propagated.
-14 In simplified terms, artificial propagation is defined as plant specimens that are grown under controlled conditions, from exempt material or cultivated parental stock that has been established legally, in a manner not detrimental to the wild species, and is maintained in quantities to minimize the need to augment the growing stock from the wild.
-There are additional considerations for long-lived species, specimens of hybrids, grafted plants, Appendix-I hybrids, and others.
+In simplified terms, artificial propagation is defined as plant specimens that are grown under controlled conditions, from exempt material or cultivated parental stock that has been established legally, in a manner not detrimental to the wild species, and is maintained in quantities to minimize the need to augment the growing stock from the wild.
+Additional considerations apply to long-lived species, specimens of hybrids, grafted plants, Appendix-I hybrids, and others.